No. 1 in Heaven: Release and critical reception

-Trouser Press Bruce Paley found that the songs were "solid, innovative and exciting".
+In the US, Trouser Press Bruce Paley found that the songs were "solid, innovative and exciting".
 The New York Times called the album a "fascinating fusion disk, blending rock, disco, progressive rock and avant-gardism ... in a most unusual, appealing way."

 Retrospective reviews have been more favorable.
-In a four-out-of-five star review published on AllMusic, John Bush wrote; "the marriage of Sparks' focus on oddball pop songs to the driving disco-trance of Giorgio Moroder produced the duo's best album in years".
+In a five-out-of-five star review published on AllMusic, Fred Thomas wrote; "The strange, campy, and surreal aspects of Sparks all gel with the party-chasing interstellar energy of Moroder's production touches, creating a timeless sound from unexpected bedfellows and sending out ripples that may have grown bigger than the initial splash could have predicted".
 Paste named Nº 1 in Heaven the 138th-greatest album of all time and the best synth-pop album of all time.